martin-ger/esp_wifi_repeater/README.md

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
 - Configuration via TCP (write_flash) requires a good power supply.
 Try to check this, if you ESP runs unstable.
 A large capacitor between Vdd and Gnd can help if you experience problems here.
+- All firmware published after 17/Oct/2017 have been built with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRACK (https://www.krackattacks.com/ ) attack.